-Agreements regarding the use of the Swedish Transport Administration's energy meters are handled by Purchasing and Logistics function at the Swedish Transport Administration.
+Agreements regarding the use of the Swedish Transport Administration's energy meters are handled by Support Railway, see Annex 1 A, Section 4.

-Vehicles with energy meters that meets requirement stated in TSD 1302/2014 Energy meters that meet requirement stated in TSD 1302/2014 meter has time resolution and GPS, and it is therefore possible to read the time and place of electricity consumption.
+Vehicles with energy meters that meets requirement stated in TSI 1302/2014

+Energy meters that meet requirement stated in TSI 1302/2014 meter has time resolution and GPS, and it is therefore possible to read the time and place of electricity consumption.
 The Swedish Transport Administration will charge the railway undertakings that have this kind of energy meter hourly with the amount of the current electricity price including network charges for each electricity area.
-For railway undertakings that have energy meters that meets these standards, all data is sent directly to the Swedish Transport Administration's settlement system.
-If measurement data is lacking, billing is handled in the same way as for vehicles without an energy meter.
+For railway undertakings that have energy meters that meets these standards, all data is sent directly to the Swedish Transport